-The institution has 45 days from the date that the institution determines that the student withdrew

-(date of determination), to return all unearned funds for which it is responsible.
-The school is required to notify the student if they owe a repayment via written notice.
+The institution has 45 days from the date that the institution determines that the student withdrew (date of determination), to return all unearned funds for which it is responsible.
+The school is required to notify the

 The school must advise the student or parent that they have 14 calendar days from the date that the school sent the notification to accept a direct loan post-withdrawal disbursement.
 If a response is not received from the student or parent within the allowed time frame or the student declines the funds, the school will return any earned funds that the school is holding to the Title IV, HEA programs.
 Pell post-withdrawal disbursements do not require student or parent authorization and are made as needed to cover tuition cost.